 - a.
 The content is made with participation of the community, as originally envisaged in the policy guidelines. - b.
 The content is restricted to only educational content and that connected to the community goals. - c.
 The content does not transgress into the realm of entertainment, directly or indirectly, thereby blurring the lines between a CRS and commercial private FM broadcast. - d.
-News and Current Affairs are not objectives for which an NGO can be registered under Indian Laws.
-Hence the communication of News and Current Affairs should be limited for specific community needs under very careful monitoring.
+No news or current affairs should be permitted to allowed for broadcast, whether self-generated or sourced from AIR, as there are high chances of misuse of such permission, as noted by TRAI in its 2014 recommendations.
+Also news and current affairs are entirely our of the purview of objects of a CRS.